clev32/Medical-Service-Organization-BPMS/README.md

-This is a Java application powered by a SQL backend for Hatzalah Organization that allows them to access the data, insert new records into the database and retrieve information/statistics based on data that has been stored in the database.
+This is a Java application powered by a SQL backend for a medical service organization that allows them to access the data, insert new records into the database and retrieve information/statistics based on data that has been stored in the database.